-For Phase II papers that overlap with the Phase I papers:
+For Phase 2 papers that overlap with the Phase 1 papers

-- Cover the historical facets of the Indian Economy (more important for Phase II)
+- Cover the historical facts of the Indian Economy (more important for Phase II)

 - Study basic terms related to ESI

-- Read current affairs, statistical information of the current affairs (at least last three months), and Economic Survey
+- Read current affairs, statistical information on current affairs (at least the last three months), and Economic surveys.

 - Follow the reports published by NABARD, the Ministry of Agriculture, and the Ministry of Rural Development.

 To clear the NABARD Grade A exam, it is extremely important to prepare well for English.
 It holds 40 marks in Phase I (MCQ type) and a whole descriptive paper of 100 marks in Phase II.

 For Phase-I, carefully attempt this section as it has more weightage than others.
 The descriptive English paper of Phase II comprises an Essay (40 marks), one precise (20 marks), one comprehension (20 marks), and one letter/email/memo (20 marks).

 For a quick grasp and a better understanding of comprehension, develop the habit of reading.
 For essays, research online to find the relevant topics.

 Write at least 4-6 essays on the keyboard.
 For precise writing, chose any editorial of 500-700 words and then compressed it to 200-300 words without losing the essence of the article.